jack-dinsmore/mnist-server-grpc/README.md

 4. Expose the server (Also called deploying the service)
     1. Click **Expose** in one of the messages that appears at the top of your deployment if it succeeds.
 If the message is not there, click **ACTIONS** in the ribbon at the top and select **Expose**.
     2. Choose a port of **50051** and click **EXPOSE**
-    3. Copy the IP listed in the **External Endpoints** field if your exposure succeeds.
+    3. Copy the IP listed in the **External Endpoints** field and confirm that the port listed after the IP is 50051.
+If it is not, redo steps 3 and 4 with a new deployment name.
 5. Run whatever client programs you want
 6. Clean up
     1. Delete the cluster.